ilino001/rshell/README.md

 2. You must have a special built­in command of exit which exits your shell.

 3. Anything that appears after a # character should be considered a comment.
 For example, in the command ls ­lR /, you would execute the program /bin/ls passing into it the parameters ­lR and /.
 But in the command ls # ­lR /, you would execute /bin/ls, but you would not pass any parameters because they appear in the comment section.
-You should also note that the # may or may not be followed by a space before the comment begins
+You should also note that the # may or may not be followed by a space before the comment begins.